r57zone/Half-Life-Alyx-novr/README.md

 ## Walkthrough difficulties
 • **Chapter 3: Is Or Will Be (fix the wheel)**

 First you need to pull the pipe out of the wheel.
 Then go down a bit using the "PageDown" button.
 Scroll the wheel with RShift and look.
 After the necessary rotation, fix the hand using the " ' " button.
 Holding "RShift" and " ' ", raise the pipe in your right hand (left mouse button).
 Still holding all three buttons, slightly tilt the pipe down using the "J" button, and then insert the pipe using the "Insert" button (forward controllers move).
 The whole process of walkthrough this moment can be seen in [this video](https://youtu.be/70ok-78S2pA).
+Also, if you quickly teleport before the wheel goes down, you can pick up the shotgun and then you don't have to mess with the wheel.

 • **Chapter 4: Superweapon (throw grenade into the ventilation)**

-You need to put 2 boxes on top of each other and throw a grenade like on [video](https://youtu.be/RD7Hm8u2XwE).
+You need to put 2 boxes on top of each other and throw a grenade.
 If you can’t do it, you can simply put the grenade up by using the "PageUP" buttons and go down then by pressing the "Numpad -" button.